 Automating call monitoring and scoring with conversation intelligence software enables you to create a scalable and repeatable QA process.
 Better yet, it frees you from searching for problems so you have the time to focus on strategies that don’t just provide consistent service, but continually improved service.
 Just imagine if every time you called a business, your experience actually got better!
 You’d probably be a customer for life.
 Automating your call monitoring and scoring enables you to provide that always-better experience for your customers and accelerate revenue generated by the contact center.
 Here’s how it works.

-Conversation intelligence platforms like Invoca for Sales use AI-powered speech analytics to monitor every call that comes through your contact center.
+Conversation intelligence platforms like Invoca use AI-powered speech analytics to monitor every call that comes through your contact center.
 This means you can automatically analyze the entirety of every single call, even when it’s transferred to an external call center or local destination.